Prapthi564/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-05c-fabric-realtime-lab.md

 ### Task 4: Query the captured data

-The eventstream captures real-time taxi fare data and loads it into a table in your KQL database.
-You can query this table to see the captured data.
+In this task, you will query the real-time taxi fare data that has been captured by the eventstream and stored in the KQL database within your eventhouse.

 1. In the menu bar on the left, select your eventhouse database **Eventhouse<inject key="DeploymentID" enableCopy="false"/> (1)**, select the **queryset (2)** for your database.
 In the query pane, modify the first example query as shown here: **(3)**